Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 • Morphisec Labs has tracked a new Golang-based (1.17) ransomware variant that appeared starting in late September and continued development through October

-• Morphisec recommends organizations update their breach prevention strategies to include the risk of Golang-based ransomware
+• Morphisec recommends organizations update their ransomware prevention strategies to include the risk of Golang-based ransomware

 Introduction